About the Business Growth Programme 2

 To apply for De Minimis, you must have received less than the Sterling equivalent of €200,000 State Aid assistance over a 3 year period (De Minimis State Aid for the current and previous 2 financial years).
 De Minimis State Aid intervention rates are up to 50% in more developed areas and up to 60% in transitional areas.

 To apply for GBER, you will either be seeking funding in excess of the Sterling equivalent of €200,000 up to £1,000,000, or you will have maximised your De Minimis allowance and are applying for a smaller grant (minimum grant is £2,500 for a Start-Up and £10,000 for an existing SME).
-GBER State Aid intervention rates are between 10% - 50% as defined by the European Community (EC) Treaty.
+GBER State Aid intervention rates are between 10% and 50% as defined by the European Community (EC) Treaty.

 To calculate your GBER allowance, refer to the BGP2 GBER Fact Sheet and Eligible Grant Calculator to help you work out the intervention rate applicable to you.